isarLemeire/Cryptography-Research-Paper/README.md

 # Cryptography Research Paper

-A constant time implementation of the Ascon algorithm.
+This was created as an assignment for university.

-A constant time implementation was achieved by using bitslicing in the substitution layer.
+This project implements the Ascon algorithm, a constant time implementation was achieved by using bitslicing in the substitution layer.

-## File Structure
-This project is implemented using Microsoft Visual Studio using c++.
-The solution can be opened by opening ascon.sln.
-The source code is found in "/ascon".
-The latest build is "/x64/Debug/ascon.exe".

 ## Execution

-The location of the executable is "x64/Debug/ascon.exe".
-Running "x64/Debug/ascon.exe -h" or "x64/Debug/ascon.exe --help" will return an explanation of the expected arguments.
+use -h" or --help to receive an explanation of the expected arguments.

 The executable expects the following arguments:
   1. -k or -key, an ASCII representation of the key consisting of a maximum of 20 characters